|Warm-up international: Scotland v Georgia|

 Former prime minister Bidzina Ivanishvili has provided much of the finance needed to fuel the rise of Georgian rugby.

-Milton Haig, the Georgia head coach of seven years, says Ivanishvili is not a rugby fanatic but sees in the sport an opportunity to inspire and showcase his nation's people.
+Milton Haig, the Georgia head coach of seven years who stepped down after the 2019 World Cup, says Ivanishvili is not a rugby fanatic but sees in the sport an opportunity to inspire and showcase his nation's people.

 His investment has helped construct a high-performance base in Tbilisi that rivals the facilities on offer to any of the game's behemoths.
 The Georgians have access to a 27-room hotel, a commercial kitchen, swimming pool, gym, floodlit artificial pitch and a 14x14m wrestling dojo.